High-throughput discovery of high-temperature conventional superconductors: Focused searches and final results

 \subsection{100GPa}

-Of particular note at 100\ GPa is a $Pm\bar{3}m$ structure of NaH$_6$, a stoichiometry which we find to lie above the convex hull, in agreement with Ref.\ \cite{baettig2011} (however, they find that the $Pm\bar{3}m$ structure is not the lowest energy structure until 150 GPa).
+Of particular note at 100\ GPa is a $Pm\bar{3}m$ structure of NaH$_6$, a stoichiometry which we find to lie above the convex hull, in agreement with Ref.\ \cite{baettig2011} (although they find that the $Pm\bar{3}m$ structure is not the lowest energy structure until 150 GPa).
 This structure consists of a cubic lattice of H octahedra with Na at the body-centred positions (see Fig.\ \ref{fig:NaH6_Pm-3m}).
+Indeed, as we will see throughout this work, many of the best candidate systems contain hydrogen in such polyhedral clusters.
 While experimental synthesis of sodium polyhydrides has been demonstrated \cite{struzhkin2016}, superconductivity in the system seems under-studied given its promise here with a calculated $T_c$ of 248-279\ K. This places the structure at a crucial position in pressure-$T_c$ space, strongly influencing the apparent low-pressure trend of maximum $T_c$ (see Figs.\ \ref{fig:convergedresults} and \ref{fig:convergedresultseliashberg}) and hinting at the exciting possibility of other low-pressure high-$T_c$ superconductors.
+Such high-temperature superconductivity is only possible with both high average phonon frequencies and strong electron-phonon coupling.
+Indeed, the logarithmic average phonon frequency, $\omega_{\text{ln}} = 870$ cm$^{-1}$, and electron-phonon coupling constant, $\lambda = 2.54$, of $Pm\bar{3}m$-NaH$_6$ at 100\ GPa are comparable to the values for the $Fm\bar{3}m$-LaH$_{10}$ clathrate superconductor at 250\ GPa ($\omega_{\text{ln}} = 871$ cm$^{-1}$, $\lambda = 2.29$ \cite{kruglov2020}).
+The ability of $Pm\bar{3}m$-NaH$_6$ to maintain a high average phonon frequency at such low pressures is due to its compact structure, with a shortest hydrogen-hydrogen bond length of only $d_\text{HH} = 0.85$\r{A} (shown on Fig.\ \ref{fig:NaH6_Pm-3m}) - significantly shorter than in $Fm\bar{3}m$-LaH$_{10}$, where $d_\text{HH} > 1$\r{A} up to pressures as high as 300\ GPa \cite{1907.07820}.